DPBayes/d3p/README.md

 pip install .
 ```

-This will install d3p with all required dependencies (NumPyro, JAX, ..) for CPU usage.

 If you want to run the included examples, use the `examples` installation target:
 ```
-pip install git+https://github.com/DPBayes/d3p.git@master#egg=d3p[examples] # or,
 pip install .[examples]
 ```